How to beat winter cravings

 3. Get creative with cauliflower

 As a member of the cabbage family, cauliflower is a good source of vitamin C and can be eaten raw or cooked.
+It's also available throughout winter in Australia.
 A serve of cooked cauliflower (75g) contains approximately 41mg of vitamin C – that’s close to 100% of your recommended daily intake.
 Cauliflower is also known for its anti-inflammatory properties that may help to boost your immune system.
 Our recipe for spice roasted cauliflower is roasted in turmeric and cumin and topped with sweet currents and is a great side dish to any winter dinner.

 4. Swap cream for plain yoghurt